 At the S.P.
-Korolev Samara National Research University, it was proposed to "blow away" space debris using a special device.
-This approach will protect space stations and satellites from accidents in the event of a collision, the university's press service reported.
+Korolev Samara National Research University, it was proposed to "blow away" space debris with the help of a special device.
+This approach will protect space stations and satellites from accidents in a collision.
+This was reported by the press service of the university.

 The new method of protecting the ISS from space debris involves placing a special space cleaning apparatus on the object.

-We calculated the maneuver of the spacecraft: it undocked from the ISS, flew into the plane of the space debris orbit, approached it at a distance of 10 meters, directed a stream of ions created by an electric jet engine at it, the ions crashed into the surface of the space debris and thereby created a small braking force.
+We calculated the maneuver of the spacecraft: it undocked from the ISS, flew to the plane of the space debris orbit, approached it at a distance of 10 meters, directed a stream of ions created by an electric propulsion engine at it, the ions crashed into the surface of the space debris and thereby created a small braking force.

 The scientist emphasized that their development will reduce fuel costs by 10 times.